saurabhburewar/JustForFun-contact-slider/README.md

 # JustForFun-contact-slider

-The best way to take contact number on your website.
+The best way to input a contact number.
 Check it out - https://saurabhburewar.github.io/JustForFun-contact-slider/